Meet the team of senior leaders driving Real Endpoints’s strategy and success

-Mr. Selby is also on the Board of three healthcare product companies: Infinity Pharmaceuticals, a leading public (INFI) oncology biotech company, Metamark Genetics, an oncology diagnostics company, and Merz Group GmbH, a global specialty pharma company based in Frankfurt, Germany.
-In the decade of the 2000s Mr. Selby was involved with three companies all of which had successful exits: From 2000 – 2008 he was on the Board of Millennium Pharmaceuticals (MLNM) which was acquired by Takeda; from 2001 – 2004 he was President and CEO of TransForm Pharmaceuticals which was acquired by Johnson & Johnson; and from 2004 – 2008 he was Executive Chairman of Windhover Information which was acquired by Reed Elsevier.
-Mr. Selby spent the bulk of his career at McKinsey & Company where he was Director (Senior Partner) in the firm’s New York office.
+Mr. Selby is also on the Board of three healthcare product companies: Infinity Pharmaceuticals, a leading public (INFI) oncology biotech company, Metamark Genetics, a start-up oncology diagnostics company, and Merz Group GmbH, a global specialty pharma company based in Frankfurt, Germany.
+He has previously served on the Boards of Millennium Pharmaceuticals (MLNM) and several other private healthcare companies.
+During the past decade Mr. Selby led the growth and development of three healthcare companies, all of which had successful exits to larger strategic enterprises: Physicians Interactive Inc, which he built as Executive Chairman through 4 acquisitions from 2008 – 2012, and sold in 2013 to Merck GHIF; Windhover Information, which he invested in and became Executive Chairman of in 2004, and which was acquired by Reed Elsevier in 2008; and TransForm Pharmaceuticals, where he was CEO and President from 2001 – 2004, and which was acquired by Johnson & Johnson.
+Mr. Selby spent the bulk of his career (1978 – 1997) at McKinsey & Company where he was Director (Senior Partner) in the firm’s New York office.
 He held several leadership roles at McKinsey, including head of the firm’s Global Pharmaceuticals and Medical Products Practice.
 From 1987-1989, Mr. Selby took a leave of absence from McKinsey to serve as Chief Operating Officer of the New York Blood Center, the largest community blood organization in the country, where he led its financial and operational turnaround.
 After McKinsey he went to Citicorp/Citigroup where he was an Executive Vice President.
 Mr. Selby serves on the Board of Trustees of the Central Park Conservancy, the Memorial Sloan-Kettering Cancer Center and the Ralph Lauren Center for Cancer Care and Prevention, all based in New York City.
 He is also a member of the advisory board of the Harvard Business School’s Healthcare Initiative, and a Board member of the National Parks Conservation Association in Washington D.C.
 Mr. Selby holds a B.A. in Architecture from Yale College and an M.B.A. with Distinction from the Harvard Graduate School of Business Administration.

 Roger Longman, Chief Executive Officer